 No, it will not cause runaway inflation.
 Only when there is full employment would inflation be a problem, and at that point the government can control it by adjusting interest and tax rates.
 As it stands right now, we are still nowhere near full employment.

-We must educate ourselves and our congresspeople about MMT, and demand they fund thee essential programs that will provide income to the people, rather than the current system that funnels all profits to the people who need it least.
+We must educate ourselves and our Congresspeople about MMT, and demand they fund these essential programs that will provide income to the people, rather than the current system that funnels all profits to the people who need it least.

-For more information on MMT, check out Ellis Winninghams website and follow the Real Progressives Facebook page for videos and livestreams that help explain modern economics so you can see for yourself what America is capable of achieving.
+For more information on MMT, check out our MMT Basics page and follow the Real Progressives on Facebook for videos and livestreams that help explain modern economics so you can see for yourself what America is capable of achieving.